Are Microgreen Seeds Different From Regular Seeds?

 growing red rambo microgreens

-Or, you can plant your microgreens tray and save a few seeds to plant out into the garden.
+Or, you can plant your microgreens tray and save a few seeds for the garden.

 We Suggest the Opposite, Plant Microgreen Seeds in the Garden!